 Heat Pump Loan and Subsidy 2026KfW Grants, Subsidized Loans, and Financing Options in Germany

 A heat pump for a single-family home in Germany typically costs between 27,000 and 40,000 EUR installed.
-With the BEG funding program, homeowners can receive a KfW 458 investment grant covering up to 70% of eligible costs.
-The remaining amount can be financed through KfW 358/359 subsidized loans or personal renovation loans.
-This guide explains how to combine these programs and apply step by step.
+With the BEG funding program, homeowners can claim a KfW 458 investment grant of up to 70% of eligible costs.
+The remaining amount can be financed through a KfW 358 or 359 supplementary loan or a personal renovation loan.
+The sections below walk through how these programs stack, what they cost in 2026, and how to apply step by step.

 Key Facts at a Glance